A Murder on the Appian Way: Plot summary

 The year is 52 BC.
 Awoken to the sound of chaos in the streets, Gordianus soon learns the cause: the murder of Clodius.
-Clodius’ sister, Clodia, reveals that he was struck down on the Appian Way, in a skirmish against his longtime rival, Milo.
-Upon looking at the mangled corpse of Clodius and hearing his widow Fulvia’s cry, the mourning mob lead his funeral bier into the very heart of the Senate House before lighting it on fire.
+Clodius' sister, Clodia, reveals that he was struck down on the Appian Way, in a skirmish against his longtime rival, Milo.
+Upon looking at the mangled corpse of Clodius and hearing his widow Fulvia's cry, the mourning mob lead his funeral bier into the very heart of the Senate House before lighting it on fire.

-Soon after, Gordianus is visited by Tiro, Cicero’s freedman and secretary, on behalf of the great orator.
-Following Tiro to Cicero’s home, Gordianus meets the great orator along with Marcus Caelius, and the now infamous Milo.
+Soon after, Gordianus is visited by Tiro, Cicero's freedman and secretary, on behalf of the great orator.
+Following Tiro to Cicero's home, Gordianus meets the great orator along with Marcus Caelius, and the now infamous Milo.

-To defend himself, Milo and Caelius hold a contio in the forum which devolves into violence once the Clodians attack.
-Amidst the looting and killing, Gordianus’ own house is ransacked leading to Belbo’s death.
+To defend himself, Milo and Caelius hold a contio in the forum, which devolves into violence once the Clodians attack.
+Amidst the looting and killing, Gordianus' own house is ransacked leading to Belbo's death.

-Eventually, he finds himself summoned by Fulvia, Clodius’ widow, who shares her account of her husband’s death based on eyewitnesses who escaped the skirmish.
-Mentioning that Marc Antony approached her, she tasks Gordianus with figuring out if he was involved in Clodius’ death.
+Eventually, he finds himself summoned by Fulvia, Clodius' widow, who shares her account of her husband's death based on eyewitnesses who escaped the skirmish.
+Mentioning that Marc Antony approached her, she tasks Gordianus with figuring out if he was involved in Clodius' death.
 While he mulls over his decision to help her, he is summoned once more to meet someone new—Pompey.
-Escorted to the Great One’s villa outside the city walls, Pompey hires Gordianus to find out the truth behind Clodius’ death by heading to the scene of the crime.
+Escorted to the Great One's villa outside the city walls, Pompey hires Gordianus to find out the truth behind Clodius' death by heading to the scene of the crime.

 The next day, Gordianus heads out with Eco and his bodyguard, Davus.
-Nearing Bovillae, they encounter an innkeeper, a priest, and a priestess who share their accounts of the skirmish between Milo’s men and Clodius’.
-While there, it’s revealed that Milo's gladiators also captured five prisoners.
-On the advice of the priestess, the trio head to the House of the Vestals on Mount Alba nearby to speak with the Virgo Maxima who reveals that a disguised woman came and made an offering of thanks for Clodius’ death.
-For the offering, she produced Clodius’ gold signet ring which the Virgo Maxima refused.
-After a night in Pompey’s villa, the three then head over to Clodius’ unfinished villa before visiting Senator Tedius who found his corpse.
+Nearing Bovillae, they encounter an innkeeper, a priest, and a priestess who share their accounts of the skirmish between Milo's men and Clodius'.
+It is revealed that Milo's gladiators have captured five prisoners.
+On the advice of the priestess, the trio head to the House of the Vestals on Mount Alba nearby to speak with the Virgo Maxima who reveals that a disguised woman came and made an offering of thanks for Clodius' death.
+For the offering, she produced Clodius' gold signet ring, which the Virgo Maxima refused.
+After a night in Pompey's villa, the three head over to Clodius' unfinished villa before visiting Senator Tedius, who found his corpse.

-After several more days at Pompey’s villa, the trio are ambushed on their way back to Rome.
+After several more days at Pompey's villa, the trio are ambushed on their way back to Rome.
 Leaving Davus for dead, the kidnappers hold Gordianus and Eco for roughly 44 days in an unknown location.
 Gordianus and Eco manage to escape the pit.
 After wandering the countryside, the pair encounter Cicero in Ariminum.
 The two agree to accompany Cicero to meet Caesar in Ravenna.